 Ending a marriage is never easy, but a divorce that affects children can be especially difficult.
 Many of our clients fear for the well-being and future of their children at the end of judicial proceedings.
-We understand the uncertainty that you may be facing regarding custody and your family’s finances.
+We understand the uncertainty that you may be facing regarding custody and your family’s finances, and our best lawyers are standing by to ensure this difficult process goes as smoothly as possible.

-Van Hoof & Schneider Law Firm’s attorneys are focused on getting the best results for clients and their children.
-If you are facing a dispute over child custody or child support, speak with one of our child custody lawyers to learn more about the process.
+Van Hoof & Schneider Law Firm’s custody attorney is focused on getting the best results for clients and their children.
+If you are facing a dispute over child custody or child support, schedule a free lawyer consultation and speak with one of our child custody lawyers to learn more about the process.

 Wisconsin courts encourage parents to reach his or her own agreements regarding child custody during divorce before turning to the legal process for a resolution.
 State law requires couples to meet at least once with a mediator before he or she can proceed in court.
 Courts often appoint a Guardian Ad Litem in such situations, to represent the best interests of the child in court.
 A court may also require a parenting plan that outlines how each parent will care for the needs of their child or children.